Welkro/Seismic-Array-Analysis/README.md

 ## Introduction

 This project focuses on analyzing seismic data collected from a network of sensors in Wittewierum, Netherlands.
-The dataset provides valuable insights into the region's microseismicity, which is critical for understanding both natural and induced seismic activities.
+The dataset provides valuable insights into the region's microseismicity, critical for understanding natural and induced seismic activities.
 These sensors, installed at a shallow depth of approximately 1 meter, were primarily designed to monitor microseismic events.
 The shallow installation allows for high-resolution data collection of local seismic activity, although it also makes the sensors susceptible to recording surface-level activities.

 ## LightningChart Python

 ### Overview of LightningChart Python Usability for this Specific Project

 LightningChart Python is an excellent tool for visualizing large-scale seismic data due to its high performance and customizable features.
-In this project, it enabled the creation of detailed and interactive waveform graphs, crucial for analyzing seismic events over time.
+This project enabled the creation of detailed and interactive waveform graphs crucial for analyzing seismic events over time.

 ## Setting Up Python Environment